theuggla/lysande-jekyll-theme/README.md

 # Jekyll Boilerplate

 This is a boilerplate to be used for Jekyll-assignments in the course.
-The virtual machine (Ubuntu 32bit) will have the following (relevant) packages installed:
+The virtual machine (hashicorp/precise32) will have the following (relevant) packages installed:

 From start:
 * node.js (Latest stable)